List of people who died climbing Mount Everest: Background

 During the 1921 British Mount Everest reconnaissance expedition, two people died en route to the mountain: an unidentified porter and heart attack victim A. M. Kellas.
 The first recorded deaths on the mountain itself were seven porters who perished in an avalanche in the 1922 British Mount Everest expedition.
+Their names were inscribed on a memorial cairn erected at the Base Camp used by the 1924 British Mount Everest expedition.

-In 1996, 12 people died trying to reach the summit, the most in a single year to that date.
+In 1996, 15 people died trying to reach the summit, the most in a single year to that date.
 The number reflects the large number of climbers that year rather than a spike in the death rate: before 1996, one in four climbers died making the ascent, while in 1996, one in seven died.
-But it also includes the disaster of May 11, 1996, during which eight people died due to being caught in a blizzard while making summit attempts.
-Among them was guide Rob Hall, the first non-Sherpa to have summitted five times.
+But it also includes the 1996 Mount Everest disaster, during which eight people died due to being caught in a blizzard while making summit attempts.
+Among them was guide Rob Hall, the first non-Sherpa to have summited five times.
 Two books detailing the disaster, Into Thin Air by Jon Krakauer and The Climb by Anatoli Boukreev, both written by mountaineers who were on Mount Everest at the time, give conflicting accounts of the events.

 The 1996 record was surpassed in the 2014, 2015 and 2023 seasons.
 There were few summits from the south in 2014 and none in 2015.
 On April 18, 2014, 16 Sherpas were killed in an avalanche in the Khumbu Icefall.
 On April 25, 2015, 19 people—the most ever in a single day on Everest—were killed in an avalanche at base camp after a 7.8 earthquake, which killed more than 9,000 people and injured more than 23,000 in Nepal.
 During the 2023 season, a total of 17 climbers died to and from the summit.
 Almost none of the deaths are related to one another.